Efficient Evaluation Methods for Neural Architecture Search: A Survey: Conclusion

 \section{Conclusion}

-This paper gives a comprehensive survey of EEMs of NAS.
+This paper gives a comprehensive survey of EEMs.
 Specifically, based on the number of architectures trained, we categorize the EEMs into the $N$-shot methods, few-shot methods, one-shot methods, and zero-shot methods.
 The $N$-shot methods require training every searched architecture and mainly consist of the downscaled dataset methods, downscaled model methods, learning curve extrapolation methods, and network morphisms.
 The few-shot methods only need to train a smaller number of architectures than TEM.
 It mainly includes the performance predictor and the population memory.
-The one-shot methods merely require training one architecture and are generally equal to the weight-sharing methods in practice.
-Based on whether decouple the search process and the estimation process, they can be divided into the path-based methods and the gradient methods.
-The zero-shot methods involve no training, thus further reducing the time compared with other methods.
+The one-shot methods merely require training one architecture, and mainly include the path-based methods and the gradient methods.
+The zero-shot methods involve no training, thus further reducing the runtime.
 They can be divided into the parameter-level method and architecture-level method.

-Furthermore, we review the evaluation metrics and benchmark datasets for EEMs.
-Furthermore, we also report the results on these benchmark datasets to intuitively show the performance of various EEMs.
-Then, we summarize the challenges and future research directions of the existing EEMs.
-First, there is a lack of a larger benchmark dataset in the actual scenario to verify the effectiveness of existing EEMs.
-Second, researchers should pay close attention to cross-domain prediction because rebuilding an estimator for a new search space is expensive.
-Third, attention should be paid to multi-task prediction as the development of multi-tasks learning in practical application scenarios.
-Forth, the uniform expression of various architectures is considered a critical issue for the field of NAS.
+Furthermore, we review the evaluation metrics and benchmark datasets for EEMs, and report the results on these benchmark datasets to intuitively show the performance of various EEMs.
+Lastly, we summarize the challenges and future research directions of the existing EEMs.
+Specifically, the challenges mainly include effectiveness validation, cross-domain prediction, multi-task prediction, and uniform representation.

 \ifCLASSOPTIONcaptionsoff

 \fi